 There is only one dock at True Blue.
 If you are coming to the boat directly after your flight arrival then our taxi driver will meet you and bring you to our base and show you on board after hours.
 He will point out the showers, bar, restaurant and other resort facilities and make sure you are settled.

 What is the departure tax?

 Airport departure tax is now included in the price of all airline tickets.

 How do I get there?

 Here are some brief tips on how to travel to Grenada.
 For more detailed information on how to travel to Grenada please visit our “How to Get Here” page.

 Travel to Grenada from USA:

-• American Airlines and Caribbean Airlines from many US cities.
+- American Airlines, Jet Blue, Delta and Caribbean Airlines from various US cities.